Navy’s newest risk-taker is unmanned ship that can cross Pacific

 “The Navy has identified many values of unmanned warfare systems, such as reducing risk to human life, increasing situational awareness, survivability and lethality and bringing capabilities into previously inaccessible areas,” she said.
 “We strongly believe we are making the right investments and recognize our systems will evolve over time and enable future unmanned and optionally manned programs.”

 So DARPA set out to create a vessel to track submarines, went about designing the ship and it’s automated software, and then bringing Navy leadership on board to see if they liked what they saw.
 Ultimately, they did, but thought it could be useful in different missions, such as mine sweeping.

-The big challenge – and one that commercial and military industries alike were watching - was not related to programming the ship for missions.
+Steering the ship The big challenge – and one that commercial and military industries alike were watching - was not related to programming the ship for missions.
 Rather it was more basic – making an automated vessel at sea capable of driving safely, Littlefield said.